|

 English pet form of Latin Virginia, meaning

 "maiden, virgin."
-May also be given as a spice name.
+Sometimes also given as a spice name.

 -